-Tinsukia was the capital of Muttack Kingdom.
+Tinsukia was the capital of the Muttack Kingdom.
 The Bangmara city was built by King Sarbananda Singha with the help of his Minister Gopinath Barbaruah.
-The city was built in the middle of the present Tinsukia city.
+The city was built in the middle of present Tinsukia city.
 The Tinsukia name came from a pond named Tinkunia Pukhuri (the pond with three sides) located at the heart of the city.

 Sadiya – About 75 Km east of Tinsukia, Sadiya is a sub-divisional headquarter of Tinsukia District.
 In medieval times, there were trade routes leading from Sadiya into Tibet, China and Burma (Myanmar).
 Sadiya was the central market for all hill tribes inhabiting the extreme North-East.
 The place of the Chutias, Sadiya is famous for Tameswari temple.
-It is one of the important centers of Shakti worship in Assam.
+It is one of the important centres of Shakti worship in Assam.
 You have to catch a ferry at Dhola Ghat to cross the mighty Brahmaputra to reach Sadiya.

-Margherita – It is located 36 kms away of Tinsukia, the Coal Queen of Assam, Margherita is nature's own paradise.
+Margherita – It is located 36 km away from Tinsukia, the Coal Queen of Assam, Margherita is nature's own paradise.
 Margherita is a true gift of nature.
 It was the British who, exploring oil and coal, set up a company here, the first of its kind in the state called 'the Assam Railways and Trading company' as early as 1881.
 Margherita is famous for plywood products and the first plywood factory was established here in 1924, which happened to be the fifth in India.
-Watching the process of making tea and a visit to a plywood factory may also be a pleasant experience.
+Watching the process of making tea and a visit to a plywood factory may also be a pleasant experiences.
 The picturesque Margherita Golf Course, a favourite destination for Golfers, has also added a feather to the crowning beauty of this tiny little town.